Conformal field theory on the plane

-Before solving our second-order differential equation, let us discuss its qualitative properties.
-The coefficients of the equation diverge, and the solutions can therefore be non-analytic, at the singularities $x=0,1,\infty$.
-These singularities are regular singular points, where a \textbf{regular singular point} $x_0$ is characterized by the existence of a basis of solutions of the type
+Since the equation \eqref{sode} has coefficients that diverge at $x=0,1,\infty$, its solutions can be non-analytic at these points.
+More precisely, these points are regular singular points.
+A \textbf{regular singular point} $x_0$ is characterized by the existence of a basis of solutions of the type

 where $\lambda$ is called a \textbf{\boldmath characteristic exponent} .
 The characteristic exponents of the equation \eqref{sode} at the regular singular point $x=0$ are obtained by inserting the ansatz $\mathcal{F}(x) = x^\lambda(1+O(x))$, which leads to